vstinner/pythondev/community.rst

 Work In Progress
 ================

+* `Getting along in the Python community <https://lwn.net/Articles/757714/>`_ by Guido van Rossum and Brett Cannon (May 2018):

+  When someone is having an emotional response to a post, they should wait to respond.
+Guido: *"Sitting on your hands is often a good response"*.

 * Reserve easy issues to non-core developers: `[python-committers] Please stop fixing easy issues right now!
 Leave them as exercices to newcomes
   <https://mail.python.org/pipermail/python-committers/2017-June/004564.html>`_